 Chris recoils when I return.

 A man is shouting on the radio, something about his football team.
 I remember kicking a ball towards my sister.
-It was on a beach, windy and greyscale, in the middle of that winter.
+It was on a beach, windy and greyscale, in the middle of a long forgotten winter.
 The sea came at us, an unwanted player with a heavy touch, and took the ball in its waves.
-That was that - no referee - so in we went for dinner.
+That was that - no referee, you see - so in we went for dinner.

-I dial the numbers for my sister’s phone but hang up when I realise she might actually pick up.
+I dial the numbers for my sister’s phone but soon hang up.
+What if she actually answers?
 What would I say?
 I wonder how her children are, whether they still have rubber hands and rubber feet.
 Do they know who their uncle is?
 Are they capable of speech?

 This party is not a welcome thing.
 I told you about my cat, the one that purrs when you’re in pain.